MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$U_i$$ are the [matricial square root](https://en.wikipedia.org/wiki/Square_root_of_a_matrix) of covariance components $$Q_i$$, i.e.: $$Q_i=U_i U_i^T$$.

 Setting i.i.d.
 Gaussian priors on dummy variables $$z$$ would then emulate covariance component models...

+> If the covariance components reduce to channel-specific variances, then one can use VBA's ["multi-source" inversion]({{ site.baseurl }}/_wiki/Multisources.md) as a simple and elegant shortcut!